ArthurDanjou/artsite/content/projects/glm-financial-assets.md

 ## 📈 Evaluation & Reproducibility

 Performance is measured strictly via RMSE on the original scale of the target variable.
-To ensure reproducibility and precise comparisons across model iterations, a fixed random seed is maintained throughout the entire workflow.
+To ensure reproducibility and precise comparisons across model iterations, a fixed random seed is maintained throughout the workflow.

 ```r
 set.seed(2025)